aschampion/diluvian/docs/installation.rst

 or similar isolated environment.
 All other documentation here assumes a a virtualenv has been created and is active.

+To use skeletonization you must install the `skeletopyze <https://github.com/funkey/skeletopyze>`_ library into the virtualenv manually.
+See its documentation for requirements and instructions.

 Stable release
 --------------